Shakopee in Scott County, Minnesota — The American Midwest (Upper Plains)

 Marker series.
 This marker is included in the Minnesota Historical Society marker series.

 Location.
 44° 48.067′ N, 93° 30.25′ W. Marker is in Shakopee, Minnesota, in Scott County.
 Marker is on County Route 101 0.2 miles east of County Route 17, on the right when traveling east.
+The Mill Pond Roadside Parking Area is a small, 0.1-acre site within the city limits of Shakopee.
 Touch for map.
-The Mill Pond Roadside Parking Area is a small, 0.1-acre site within the city limits of Shakopee.
 Marker is in this post office area: Shakopee MN 55379, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Shakopee Soldiers Monument (approx. 0.3 miles away); Cummins Homestead (approx. 3.4 miles away); Phipps–Grill Families (approx. 3.4 miles away); City Square Park Brinkhaus Livery Stable (approx. 4.9 miles away); Jonathan in Chaska (approx. 5 miles away); Little Rapids Fur Post (approx. 5.4 miles away); Van De Veire Knoll (approx. 6.2 miles away).
+Shakopee Soldiers Monument (approx. 0.3 miles away); Cummins Homestead (approx. 3.4 miles away); Phipps–Grill Families City Square Park (approx. 4.8 miles away); Brinkhaus Livery Stable (approx. 4.9 miles away); Jonathan in Chaska (approx. 5 miles away); Little Rapids Fur Post (approx. 5.4 miles away); Van De Veire Knoll (approx. 6.2 miles away).

 More about this marker.
 The site is accessed via Cavanaugh Drive, an east-west asphalt paved city street that runs parallel to Highway 101 (there is no longer access directly from 101.)